Designed by Manasc Isaac

 The new PCL corporate headquarters is a three-storey structure located on the north east corner of the PCL campus in Edmonton.
 The building features 44,000 square feet of office space, workstations, and meeting rooms to meet the needs of the company's growth and expansion.
 A 20,000 square foot parkade is located under the building.
-The building is targeting LEED Gold Certification, and includes many sustainable features such as high efficiency chiller with economizer, high efficiency condensing boiler, energy recovery in the air handling unit, high efficiency lighting, and water efficient plumbing fixtures.
+The building is LEED Gold certified, and includes many sustainable features such as high efficiency chiller with economizer, high efficiency condensing boiler, energy recovery in the air handling unit, high efficiency lighting, and water efficient plumbing fixtures.
 It is also fit up to potentially receive photovoltaic panels in the future.
 The building's envelope includes high R-value glazing that greatly reduces the heating and cooling loads in the building.
 The contemporary corporate office is the third addition to PCL's North American Headquarters in 5 years and replaces the first building built on the campus nearly 50 years ago.

 The project also utilized Building Information Modeling (BIM) technologies, 3-D print-outs of the build components, and is virtually paperless, taking advantage of 3-D blueprints and plans accessible on wireless devices.
 A table sized touch screen monitor was used in construction for document and model review.